gardnmi/spark-connect-local-env/Blog.md

 }
 ```

+* Note: For more information on the devcontainer.json file see the [Visual Studio Code Documentation](https://code.visualstudio.com/docs/remote/containers#_devcontainerjson-reference)

-5. Inside the .devcontainer folder create a file called docker-compose.yml and add the following code to the docker-compose.yml file:
+5. Inside the .devcontainer folder create a file called `docker-compose.yml` and add the following code to the docker-compose.yml file:

 ```yaml
 version: '3.8'